Claude Code for GTM: Where to Start

 People often think using AI means opening a browser tab to chat with a bot.
 You paste some text, it gives you some text back, and then you have to go do the actual work yourself.

-The standard chat interface is passive, but Claude Code is active.
-When you give it permission, it actually creates files on your desktop, runs scripts, and searches the web.
-If it runs into an error message, it reads it and fixes its own code without you even needing to intervene.
+The standard chat interface waits for you.
+Claude Code goes and does the work.
+When you give it permission, it creates files on your desktop, runs scripts, and searches the web.
+If it runs into an error message, it reads it and fixes its own code without you needing to intervene.

 If you tell Claude Code to do the same thing, it just gets to work.
 It writes the script, runs it, handles the anti-scraping blockers, and saves a CSV file called competitors.csv right to your desktop.